Colorado Privacy Act (CPA)

 A decision producing a legal or similarly significant effect may affect a person’s legal status or legal rights or has an equivalent impact on an individual’s circumstances, behavior, or choices.
 In extreme cases, it might exclude or discriminate against the affected person.

-Examples of such profiling may include the analysis of personal data to predict individual behavior relating to their financial status, health, personal preferences, education, employment, housing, insurance, or access to basic necessities.
+• The analysis of personal data to predict individual behavior relating to their financial status, health, personal preferences, education, employment, housing, insurance, or access to basic necessities.

 Colorado’s law places a requirement on controllers to establish a straightforward method for consumers to enforce their rights.
 It must be in the business’ privacy notice and in an easily accessible location outside of that notice.